-Additionally, following the adoption of the new lease standard and in subsequent measurements, the Company applies the portfolio approach to account for the operating lease ROU assets and liabilities for certain car leases and incremental borrowing rates.
+Additionally, following the adoption of ASC 842 and in subsequent measurements, the Company applies the portfolio approach to account for the operating lease ROU assets and liabilities for certain car leases and incremental borrowing rates.

 r.
-Recently adopted standards
+Recently issued accounting pronouncements, not yet adopted